top of page

 1. If you have a pending immigration application of any kind:

-• The USCIS has announced via the social media platform, X, that it has stopped processing “all immigration requests relating to Afghan nationals” indefinitely pending further review of security and vetting protocols.
-In addition, we have heard from our colleagues at the American Immigration Lawyers Association that USCIS has now issued an order to pause final decisions (approvals or denials) for ALL FORM TYPES, as well as Naturalization Oath Ceremonies for Afghan nationals and nationals of other Travel Ban countries.
+• USCIS has issued an order to pause final decisions (approvals or denials) for all form types, as well as Naturalization Oath Ceremonies for Afghan nationals and nationals of other Travel Ban countries.
 You can expect that this new policy will delay decisions on your and your family’s applications.

 • In addition, the USCIS has issued guidance allowing "for negative, country-specific factors to be considered when vetting" immigrants from Afghanistan.
 We expect that this new guidance will make it more difficult for Afghans to receive approvals of their applications for asylum, green cards and citizenship.
 However, it is not clear yet how the new guidance will be applied.